takephone/BAZZ-Bridge-SDK/README.md

 ## Incoming Messages

-BAZZ is all about treating messages.
-It can intercept incoming messages from various sources, such as SMS/TEXT, Whatsapp, etc. and allow the user to hear & respond to them using voice only.
+BAZZ bridge on the **Phone** side can intercept incoming messages from various sources, such as SMS/TEXT, Whatsapp, calls, etc. and sends them over the communication channels to the **Car** side.
+The app on the **Car** side can them play them and allow the user to select a reply option.
+That selection is sent back to the **Phone** side for taking action (see the next section).

 You can can enable/disable Messaging apps using: